 Information is available on the following areas:

-If you would like to report a licensed premises that is holding a ‘lock-in’, please contact the Police on 101 or email licensing; email@example.com
+If you would like to report a licensed premises that is holding a ‘lock-in’ or operating otherwise than in accordance with the restrictions for the current Alert Level, please contact the Police on 101 or email licensing; firstname.lastname@example.org

 The Licensing team ask that until further notice all applications and required documents are submitted via email to email@example.com.
 All applications must be fully completed and include a telephone number so that we may contact the applicant to take payment of the relevant application fee.